MicrosoftDocs/dynamics-365-intelligent-order-management/topics/dom.md

 ## Fulfillment source lists

-Fulfillment source lists enable you to group a list of sources and manage sources in a flexible manner in the fulfillment strategy and within the constraints.
+Fulfillment source lists enable you to group a list of sources and manage sources in a flexible manner, within specific constraints.
 Fulfillment source lists can be defined on the **Fulfillment > Source Lists** page in Intelligent Order Management.

 Depending on your business situation, you can define multiple source lists and use them as needed.

 For example, in your strategy definition, you can include all the sources where fulfillment will occur.
 For your business constraints, you can use a different source list.
-Further, you can define different minimum inventory constraints for retail stores and warehouses, and assign your warehouses a higher fulfillment priority than your retail stores.
+You can also define different minimum inventory constraints for retail stores and warehouses, and assign your warehouses a higher fulfillment priority than your retail stores.

 Active source lists are displayed on the **Fulfillment > Source Lists** page.
 To create a new source list, select **New**.
 Provide a name to easily identify the source list and add existing or new sources on the **Sources** tab.
 To remove a source from a source list, select the source on the **Sources** tab and then select **Remove**.

 ## Business constraints

 Business constraints are an optional component for fulfillment optimization.
-Business constraints are controls that you put in the optimization strategy.
+These are controls that you put in the optimization strategy.
 As part of the preview release, the following business constraints are supported.

 -   Location or source priority.